What is X-Linked Adrenoleukodystrophy?

 How common is X-Linked Adrenoleukodystrophy?

-Collectively, all forms of X-ALD are estimated to occur in approximately 1 in 20,000 to 1 in 50,000 males.
-X-ALD occurs at a similar frequency across all ethnicities.
+Collectively, all forms of X-ALD are estimated to occur in approximately 1 in 16,800 males worldwide.

 How is X-Linked Adrenoleukodystrophy treated?

 Currently, there is no cure for X-ALD.
 However, treatments are available to address many of the symptoms.
-Corticosteriod replacement therapy is used to treat symptoms caused by adrenal insufficiency, but does not relieve neurologic symptoms.
-A multidisciplinary team of healthcare professionals, including: neurologists, physical therapists, urologists, ophthalmologists, audiologists, endocrinologists and other healthcare specialists will need to be involved in the treatment and ongoing management of individuals with X-ALD.
+A multidisciplinary team of healthcare professionals, including neurologists, physical therapists, urologists, ophthalmologists, audiologists, endocrinologists, and other healthcare specialists, will need to be involved in the treatment and ongoing management of individuals with X-ALD.
+Corticosteroid replacement therapy treats symptoms caused by adrenal insufficiency but does not relieve neurologic symptoms.
+Hematopoietic stem cell transplantation (HSCT) is often recommended for younger males in the early stages of the disease; this treatment can often stop the progression of neurological symptoms.
+Recently, the FDA approved a gene therapy (elivaldogene autotemcel) for treating males ages four to seventeen.
+This treatment can significantly slow the progression of the disease.

 What is the prognosis for a person with X-Linked Adrenoleukodystrophy?

-The life expectancy of individuals with this type depends on the severity of the signs and symptoms and how quickly the disorder progresses.
+The life expectancy of individuals with this type depends on the severity of the signs and symptoms, how quickly the disorder progresses, and how early treatment is started.
 Individuals with the cerebral form of X-linked adrenoleukodystrophy usually survive only a few years after symptoms begin but may survive longer with intensive medical support.
 The prognosis for individuals with the AMN type and Addison disease only type vary; in some cases, neurologic damage may lead to early death.

 Other names for